IQPopt: Fast optimization of instantaneous quantum polynomial circuits in JAX: Acknowledgments

 \section{Acknowledgments}

 We thank the authors of the package \href{https://github.com/johannesjmeyer/rsmf}{rsmf} for contributing to the nice figures of this paper.
 JB acknowledges useful comments and conversations with David Wakeham, Maria Schuld, Shahnawaz Ahmed, Alexia Salavrakos and Patrick Huembeli.
 JB thanks Lee O'Riordan and Sanchit Bapat for help with HPC resources.
 This work has been supported by the Government of Spain (Severo Ochoa CEX2019-000910-S, FUNQIP and European Union NextGenerationEU PRTR-C17.I1), Fundació Cellex, Fundació Mir-Puig, Generalitat de Catalunya (CERCA program) and European Union (PASQuanS2.1, 101113690).
-ER is a fellow of Eurecat's \enquote{Vicente López} PhD grant program.
+EA is a fellow of Eurecat's \textit{Vicente López} PhD grant program and is grateful to Antonio Acín's and Adan Garriga's support with this work and his PhD.